-With so many great breweries in the city, you can’t afford to have beer made anywhere else but Austin on your visit.
-Beer and cider are mostly all natural, some are sustainably-produced and absolutely all of them are delicious.
-You can take a brewery tour, have a glass of local beer in one of the bars or get a pack to take home in a supermarket.
+With so many great breweries in the city, you can’t afford to have beer made anywhere else but Austin during your visit.
+Beer and cider are mostly all natural, some are sustainably-produced, and absolutely all of them are delicious.
+You can take a brewery tour, have a glass of local beer in one of the bars, or get a pack to take home in a supermarket.

 The ABGB is my favorite place for a glass of cider and live music.
 They brew their own beer, too.

 Whip In is an Indian restaurant offering Indian fusion food.
 Although Whip In doesn’t produce beer of their own, they have a large range of local wines and beers.

 Address: 1950 South Interstate Highway 35